rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 A standard ASSR analysis is performed.
 After an introduction to the data structure, a high pass filter is applied, the signal is referenced to Cz, epochs are extracted then combined in to sweeps, then finally an f-test is applied to the sweep data in the frequency domain.
-For futher details on analysis see:
+For further details on analysis see:

 * Picton, Terence W. Human auditory evoked potentials.
 Plural Publishing, 2010.